opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

-search.request.expand.time_in_millis | Integer | The total amount of time for all coordinator expand operations, in milliseconds. search.request.expand.current | Integer | The number of coordinator expand operations that are currently running. search.request.expand.total | Integer | The total number of coordinator expand operations. search.request.can_match.time_in_millis | Integer | The total time for all coordinator match operations, in milliseconds. search.request.can_match.current | Integer | The number of coordinator match operations that are currently running. search.request.can_match.total | Integer | The total number of coordinator match operations. merges | Object | Statistics about merge operations for the node.
+search.request.expand.time_in_millis | Integer | The total amount of time for all coordinator expand operations, in milliseconds. search.request.expand.current | Integer | The number of coordinator expand operations that are currently running. search.request.expand.total | Integer | The total number of coordinator expand operations. search.request.can_match.time_in_millis | Integer | The total amount of time for all coordinator match operations, in milliseconds. search.request.can_match.current | Integer | The number of coordinator match operations that are currently running. search.request.can_match.total | Integer | The total number of coordinator match operations. merges | Object | Statistics about merge operations for the node.